-All students will be required to submit an application for Confirmation of Status online via Self-Service by noon on Friday of 5th week of the 8th term (usually Hilary term of their third year) for full-time students or by noon on Friday of 5th week of the 12th term of study (usually Trinity term of the fourth year) for part-time students.
+All students will be required to submit an application for Confirmation of Status by email to the Academic Office (graduate.studies@ell.ox.ac.uk) by noon on Friday of 5th week of the 8th term (usually Hilary term of their third year) for full-time students or by noon on Friday of 5th week of the 12th term of study (usually Trinity term of the fourth year) for part-time students.
 (For students who began their course at the start of a Hilary term or who interrupted their studies for a term or more, these two deadlines will accordingly fall later by the number of terms relevant to them.)